jhlumd/soricloud/README.md

 First, I developed a `Waveform ` component to dynamically generate a customized waveform visualization for each track on `TrackShow` and `UserShow` pages.

-Then, to facilitate the synchronization of the progress update on the waveform visual and the bottom music player bar, I designed a modular `SeekBar` component to be used as a subcomponent of all components that require the seek functionality.
+Then, to facilitate the synchronization of the audio position update on the waveform visual and the bottom music player bar, I designed a modular `SeekBar` component.
+This was used as a subcomponent of all components that require the seek functionality.
 Implementing the modularity was the most challenging aspect.
-However, it made the synchronization of the two parts with Redux easier and more intuitive.
+However, it made the synchronization using Redux patterns easier and more intuitive.

 The following code is the part of the `SeekBar` component that modularly handles user input from three different sources - `TrackShowPage`'s larger waveform, `UserShowPage`'s smaller waveform, and the bottom music player bar.
 It calculates the new position in the audio playback using the `clientX` property of the input event and the knowledge of the input source.